gonnfy/immersepal/repomix-output.md

         id: cardId,
       },
     });
   } catch (error: unknown) {
     // Handle Prisma's specific 'RecordNotFound' error (P2025) and our NotFoundError let isPrismaNotFoundError = false;
-    if (typeof error === 'object' && error !== null && 'code' in error) {
+    if (typeof error === "object" && error !== null && "code" in error) {
-        isPrismaNotFoundError = (error as { code?: unknown }).code === 'P2025';
+      isPrismaNotFoundError = (error as { code?: unknown }).code === "P2025";
     }

     if (isPrismaNotFoundError || error instanceof NotFoundError) {
       // P2025 can mean either the card doesn't exist OR the deck/user condition failed.
       // We treat both as a NotFound or Permission issue from the client's perspective.
       // A more specific check could be done by querying the card first, then the deck,
-        // but findFirstOrThrow is more concise for this combined check. throw new NotFoundError(`Card with ID ${cardId} not found or user does not have permission.`);
+      // but findFirstOrThrow is more concise for this combined check. throw new NotFoundError(
+        `Card with ID ${cardId} not found or user does not have permission.`, );
     }
-    // Re-throw known application errors (though findFirstOrThrow handles NotFound implicitly) if (error instanceof PermissionError) { // Keep this in case other permission logic is added throw error;
+    // Re-throw known application errors (though findFirstOrThrow handles NotFound implicitly) if (error instanceof PermissionError) {
+      // Keep this in case other permission logic is added throw error;
     }
     // Handle other potential database errors
+    console.error(
-    console.error(`Database error deleting card ${cardId} from deck ${deckId} by user ${userId}:`, error);
+      `Database error deleting card ${cardId} from deck ${deckId} by user ${userId}:`, error,
+    );
+    throw new DatabaseError(
-    throw new DatabaseError('Failed to delete card due to a database error.', error instanceof Error ? error : undefined);
+      "Failed to delete card due to a database error.", error instanceof Error ? error : undefined,
+    );
   }
 };
 /**